 This page contains affiliate links.
 Learn more.

-Thailand is boasting itself as nr.1 medical tourism destination in the world, but mostly major surgical procedures are contributing to that ranking.
-Bumrungrad being at forefront.
+Thailand is boasting itself as nr.1 medical tourism destination in the world counted by number of visitors, but mostly major surgical procedures are contributing to that ranking.
+Or at least it used to be some years back, but as the industry is changing fast the current nr.1 is difficult to rank(2017).
+India might have taken lead.
+In Thailand Bumrungrad being at forefront in allopathic side.
 It was the first Asian hospital that got Joint Commission International (JCI) accredited in 2002.
 Nevertheless, it’s spa holidays are popular too.
 After doing some research and talking with people I found out the detox programs that many places offer are not that cheap actually.
 One may end up paying more than 1500USD for a seven days fasting on juices and doing some petty yoga in a retreat.
 But if that’s what you are looking for and you have money to burn, I am sure it will be great experience.
 And maybe one day I will review one of those myself, once I have saved some money again.

 In South-East Asia acupuncture is not actually considered alternative or integrative therapy at all, but instead belonging to TCM(Traditional Chinese Medicine) holding thousands of years tradition.
 For those who do not know, also many scientific studies have been made of it’s efficacy for number of ailments.
 Personally I was looking for something that may help my sleeping problems, more specifically secondary insomnia.
 I managed to mess up with some detox experiments that made me wake up 2-3 hours too early.
 For extended period of time, let me use such round indefinite expression, I have been forced to sleep in two parts until recently when I have finally discovered what probably happened.
 But I will expand it later.